SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

   Default: `no expiration`

 **failedDeclarationRetryInterval**
-The interval (in milliseconds) between attempts to consume from a queue if it is missing.
+The interval, in milliseconds, between attempts to consume from a queue if it is missing.

-  Default: 5000
+  Default: `5000`

-<a name="spring-cloud-stream-rabbit-frame-max-headroom"></a>**frameMaxHeadroom**
+**frameMaxHeadroom**
 The number of bytes to reserve for other headers when adding the stack trace to a DLQ message header.
 All headers must fit within the `frame_max` size configured on the broker.
 Stack traces can be large; if the size plus this property exceeds `frame_max` then the stack trace will be truncated.
 A WARN log will be written; consider increasing the `frame_max` or reducing the stack trace by catching the exception and throwing one with a smaller stack trace.

-  Default: 20000
+  Default: `20000`

 **headerPatterns**
 Patterns for headers to be mapped from inbound messages.